Monday, September 15, 2014

 2tlb grated fresh ginger root & a shot of orange blossom water

 mix these ingredients till crumbly in texture.

 How I do the dance of this, is to first beat the egg whites in my mixer, remove, place in a bowl and then add later.
-Wash, seed and quarter the apricots, add the fresh grated ginger root and let sit for a bit. in a separate bowl,
+Wash, seed and quarter the apricots, add the fresh grated ginger root and the orange blossom water and let sit for a bit. in a separate bowl,

 Mix the flour, baking powder and salt together well.

 In the mixer cream the butter and sugar together til smooth and fluffy.
 Then add the vanilla, slowly add the flour, then add the coconut milk and fold in the egg white till the batter is well blended and creamy .

 Add to the spring form pan, layer the apricots on top and then the topping sprinkle liberally the nuts and coconut on top of that.